Frequently

 Camp Check-In

-• We understand the urgency of booking your tickets; however, please ensure that you have paid your tuition fees before making flight arrangements.
+We understand the urgency of booking your tickets; however, please ensure that you have received a acceptance letter and paid your tuition fees before making flight arrangements.

-For out-of-state students, flights scheduled before 9:00 A.M. are recommended for check-in day.
+For Check-In, we recommend flights scheduled before 9:00 A.M.

 Please aim to arrive for check-in no later than 10:15 A.M.